NetworkedPlanet/datadock/docs/_user-guide/adding-data.md

 ### Upload the CSV

 When you are happy with the metadata, keywords and datatypes, click on the `Confirm and upload this CSV` button.
-This will start the upload process that sends the CSV file and your metadata and conversion settings to the Linked Data Laboratory server.
+This will start the upload process that sends the CSV file and your metadata and conversion settings to the DataDock server.
 Once the files are received, you will be taken to the
 `Conversion History` page which will display the new import job at the top of the page.
 Once the job starts processing, log messages will appear on this screen.
 Once the job is completed, the complete log is available to download as a text file using the link displayed on the Conversion History page.